 Yarrow forms a beautiful green mat that looks and feels very soft.
 If you keep it mowed regularly, it won't be able to flower, but it does make a stunning, prairie-like display in the warmer months.
-It remains green and lush with heavy foot traffic and little watering.
+It remains green and lush with low-moderate foot traffic and little watering.
 It is a tough, versatile plant that keeps out the weeds and endures the heat.

 Carex Lawns (zones 4-9, 14-24)

 These are drought tolerant grasses that can look splendid all year round.
 Some of the grasses might go dormant in the summer without some supplemental watering, but the good news is that these mixes take about 70% less water than traditional lawns.